Jessica Lovering

 Webinar: Rethinking Nuclear Policy from the Ground Up (Carnegie Mellon University's Scott Institute for Energy Innovation)

-Jessica Lovering gives her predictions on nuclear energy policy through the 2020 U.S. presidential election and recovery phases of COVID-19.
+Jessica gives her predictions on nuclear energy policy through the 2020 U.S. presidential election and recovery phases of COVID-19.

 Goodenergycollective.org